A Partition Theorem for a Randomly Selected Large Population: Stationary Population

 where $\Sigma_{j=1}^{\infty}P_{y_{k_{j}}}(t)$ is $M(t)$ formed by satisfying the SPI at the ages $\left\{ y_{k_{j}}\right\} $, and $\Sigma_{l=1}^{\infty}P_{z_{k_{l}}(t)}$ is $N(t)$ formed by not satisfying the SPI at the ages $\left\{ z_{k_{l}}\right\} $.
 Hence, the proof.

-\end{proof} \begin{rem} Since we are calculating fraction of sub-populations at each age of actual population, we might come across values of these fractions calculated at two or more ages could be identical.
-All the ages with identical fractions would fall within the same component of the population, i.e. stationary or non-stationary by the construction explained in the proof of the Theorem \ref{prop:Stationary-Population-Identity}. \end{rem}
+\end{proof} \begin{rem} Since we are calculating the proportion of sub-populations at each age of the actual population, we might come across values of these proportions calculated at two or more ages that could be identical.
+All the ages with identical proportions would fall within the same component of the population, i.e. stationary or non-stationary by the construction explained in the proof of the Theorem \ref{prop:Stationary-Population-Identity}. \end{rem}

-In the same framework, the partition theorem can be extended to more than two partitions if there are multiple decrement life tables available for a randomly selected large population.
+$ $ \begin{rem} The partition theorem can be extended to more than two partitions if there are multiple decrement life tables available for a randomly selected large population. \end{rem}

-\section{\textbf{Conclusions}}
+\section{Conclusions}

-The main theorem stated and proved is first such observation in the literature.
-Moreover, we have not come across in the literature where stationary population identity (SPI) was being used to relate actual populations and applied to decide stationary and non-stationary components of a large randomly selected actual population.
-Partitioning procedure described in this work can be used to decide what fraction of the population is stationary and what fraction is not by considering world population as a whole as one unit, individual countries, continents and groups of countries etc, We can also apply this procedure to test the stationary and non-stationary status of all sub-regions of a large country.
+The main theorem stated and proved is the first such observation in the literature.
+Moreover, we have not come across in the literature where life table identity was being used to relate actual populations and applied to decide stationary and non-stationary components of a large randomly selected actual population.
+The partitioning procedure described in this work can be used to decide what proportion of the population is stationary and what proportion is not by considering the world population as a whole as one unit, individual countries, continents and groups of countries, etc, We can also apply this procedure to test the stationary and non-stationary status of all sub-regions of a large country.